Shirshakk-P/MIDAS-MNIST/README.md

 ISSUES:

-    The model always gives a prediction probability of 1.0
+    The model always gives a prediction probability of 1.0 on the testing data for most of the cases.

 Author: